MarkusAmshove/web/source/docs/authoring-builds/cli-tools.md

 ![CLI Tools](~/images/cli-tools.gif)

 > [!Note]
 > Occasionally, it may happen that an argument is not available from the fluent API.
 In this case, the `SetArgumentConfigurator` method can be used to add them manually.
-However, an [issue](https://github.com/nuke-build/nuke/issues/new) should be created to address missing arguments in future releases.

 <!--
     SetToolPath